-Like the Neewer, the main stem of the Hikker HP-5 hiking pole is a light aluminum alloy; each pole weighs about 13 ounces.
+Like the Neewer, the shaft of the Hikker HP-5 trekking pole is a light aluminum alloy.
+Each hiking pole weighs around 13 ounces.
 There’s a two-stage grip with a rubber section for carrying when collapsed and a “cork” handle for hikers to hold when walking.
-This handle gives a nice firm grip and isn’t affected by heat or cold, but it can be prone to damage.
-Like the Neewer, the Hikker’s wrist strap is adjustable.
+This type of handle gives a great firm grip and isn’t affected by extreme temperatures but it can be prone to damage.
+Like most trekking poles, the wrist strap is adjustable and flexible.

 Adjustability & Features